2-BIT-Digital/project-valhalla/README.md

     - send: 6001
       to: 6001
 ```
-- Update your `/etc/hosts` file and add an entry for `192.168.10.10  cobramestate.local`
+- Update your `/etc/hosts` file and add an entry for `192.168.10.10  valhalla.local`
 - For convenience, add an alias for vagrant that will run vagrant commands specifically for your homestead installation.
 To do that you will need to add the following to your Bash profile and restart your command line:
 ```
 function homestead() {